Back to all blogs

 Frequently Asked Questions

-What is LLM pentesting and how is it different from traditional pentesting?
 LLM pentesting is the process of systematically testing a large language model application for security vulnerabilities.
-Unlike traditional application pentesting, which targets deterministic code paths, LLM pentesting must account for probabilistic model behaviour, emergent capabilities, and attack surfaces that don't exist in conventional software: prompt injection, RAG poisoning, jailbreaking, and agentic tool-call hijacking.
+Unlike traditional application pentesting, which targets deterministic code paths, LLM pentesting must account for probabilistic model behavior, emergent capabilities, and attack surfaces that do not exist in conventional software: prompt injection, RAG poisoning, jailbreaking, and agentic tool-call hijacking.
 The OWASP LLM Top 10 provides the most widely used framework for classifying LLM vulnerabilities.

-What are the most critical LLM vulnerabilities to test for in 2026?
 Based on production incidents in 2025–2026, the highest-priority vectors are: indirect prompt injection through external content in agentic systems, MCP protocol attacks (tool poisoning and cross-server privilege escalation), guardrail evasion via tokenizer misalignment, and RAG knowledge base poisoning.
-Direct prompt injection at the chat interface, while still important, is now the most well-defended surface — most enterprise deployments have some form of input filtering in place.
+Direct prompt injection at the chat interface, while still important, is now the most well-defended surface.

-How long does an LLM pentest take?
 A focused LLM pentest covering a single application typically takes 3–5 days for a skilled team.
-Agentic systems with multiple tool integrations take longer — 5–10 days — because each tool integration introduces new attack paths that must be tested independently.
+Agentic systems with multiple tool integrations take longer (5–10 days) because each tool integration introduces new attack paths that must be tested independently.
 Automated scanning with tools like ARTEMIS can compress the coverage phase from days to hours, freeing the team for manual logic-layer testing.

-Can LLM pentesting be automated?
 Partially.
-Automated scanners excel at breadth — covering known attack patterns systematically.
+Automated scanners excel at breadth: covering known attack patterns systematically.
 Manual testers are necessary for context-specific attacks that exploit application logic, system prompt nuances, and novel attack chains.
-The best results come from using automation to establish baseline coverage and escalate to human testers for the findings that require deeper exploitation.
+The best results come from using automation to establish baseline coverage and escalating to human testers for findings that require deeper exploitation.

-How often should you pentest an LLM application?
 At minimum, after every significant model update, new tool integration, or system prompt change.
 For production applications, continuous automated testing (as provided by ARTEMIS) is preferable to periodic point-in-time assessments.
 A model that passed a pentest in October may be exploitable by December if a new jailbreak technique targets its specific fine-tune.

-What is the difference between LLM red teaming and LLM pentesting?
 The terms are often used interchangeably but have a distinction in practice.
-LLM red teaming is typically adversarial simulation — a structured exercise to find the highest-impact vulnerabilities under realistic attack conditions.
-LLM pentesting is more systematic — working through a defined checklist of known vulnerability classes to verify coverage.
-Most enterprise security programs need both: red teaming to find what you don't know to look for, pentesting to verify you've covered what you do know.
+LLM red teaming is adversarial simulation: a structured exercise to find the highest-impact vulnerabilities under realistic attack conditions.
+LLM pentesting is more systematic: working through a defined checklist of known vulnerability classes to verify coverage.
+Most enterprise security programs need both.

 Run Your First LLM Pentest With ARTEMIS

 The checklist above covers what to test.
-ARTEMIS automates the execution — scanning all five attack surfaces against your live application, including RAG pipelines, tool integrations, and MCP-connected agents, and producing attacker-perspective reports your team can act on.
+ARTEMIS automates the execution: scanning all five attack surfaces against your live application, including RAG pipelines, tool integrations, and MCP-connected agents, and producing attacker-perspective reports your team can act on.

 If you're running your first LLM pentest or scaling an existing red team program, book a demo with Repello to see ARTEMIS against your stack.